kekskiller/3-WeatherJournalApp/README.md

 All information are stored int the projectData object in the server.js file.
 To get real-time weather information, the data are aquired from OpenWeatherMap API via an asynchronous API call, processed and added to the server data object.

 ## Usage
-To run this code on your machine you simply need to download or clone this repository In case you want to add more sections, simply add them to the html following the given structure
+To run this code on your machine you simply need to download or clone this repository

 ## Tech
  - HTML